bennylynch/banksy/README.md

-Some time ago, academics at Queen Mary University, London, used Geoprofiling (in R, no less), to 'prove' that the banksy was in fact Robert Gunningham, using the locations of 140 art works in London and Bristol, and locations Gunningham was know to have lived in.
+Some time ago, academics at Queen Mary University, London, used Geoprofiling (in R, no less), to 'prove' that the banksy was in fact Robert Gunningham, using the locations of 140 art works in London and Bristol, and locations Gunningham was known to have lived in.
+I thought this latest claim could be investigated using a similar approach, with F# & type providers.

 Setting things up